-In order to file an appeal, the student must fill out the form located at: studentconduct.gmu.edu/our-process/contact.
-The appeal form must be submitted within 10 days following the date of the notice of findings (by 5 p.m.).
+In order to file an appeal, the student must fill out the form located at student-conduct.gmu.edu/our-process/contact.
+The appeal form must be submitted within five business days following the date of the notice of findings by 5 p.m.
 Late appeals will NOT be considered.

-Upon receipt of the appeal request, the Director of the Office of Student Conduct or designee will assign the appeal to an appeal officer.
-The appeal officer will be a person who has no prior substantive knowledge of the facts of the case, and has no personal knowledge of, or association with, either the respondent or complainant.
-The complainant or respondent may challenge the impartiality of an appeal officer, in writing, to the Director of Student Conduct or designee.
-Following a review of this documentation, the appeal may proceed, or a new appeal officer may be assigned.
+Upon receipt of the appeal request, the Director of the Office of Student Conduct or designee will assign the appeal to an appeals officer.
+The appeals officer will be a person who has no prior substantive knowledge of the facts of the case, and has no personal knowledge of, or association with, either the Respondent or Complainant.
+The Complainant or Respondent may challenge the impartiality of an appeals officer in writing to the Director of Student Conduct or designee.
+Following a review of this documentation, the appeal may proceed or a new appeals officer may be assigned.
 The decision of the Director of Student Conduct or designee is final.

-The appeal officer will provide the non-appealing student a copy of written materials provided by the appellant.
-The non-appealing party may submit a written response to the appeal request.
-If the non-appealing party wishes to provide a response, documentation must be provided no later than five days following the request (by 5 p.m.).
-After receipt of such written materials, the appeal officer shall provide a copy of the response to the appealing party.
+The appeals officer will provide the nonappealing student a copy of written materials provided by the appellant.
+The nonappealing party may submit a written response to the appeal request.
+If the nonappealing party wishes to provide a response, documentation must be provided no later than five business days following the request (by 5 p.m.).
+After receipt of such written materials, the appeals officer shall provide a copy of the response to the appealing party.

-- The appeal officer will base the decision on all case materials and the recording of the hearing.
-The appeal officer may: - Deny the appeal; - Modify the sanctions; or - Return the case to the Office of Student Conduct with instructions to conduct a new hearing. - Typically, appeals will be concluded within 15 days unless a longer period of time is deemed necessary. - The appeal officer shall issue the written decision to both the respondent and complainant, on or about the same date and time.
-The documentation will contain the rationale for the appeal decision. - Both the complainant and respondent have the opportunity to file one appeal per case.
+The appeals officer will base their decision on the written appeal request, all case materials, and the recording of the hearing.
+The appeals officer may

+- deny the appeal;

+- modify the sanctions;

+- remand the case to the Office of Student Conduct with instructions to conduct a new hearing.

+Appeals will ordinarily conclude within 15 business days unless a longer period of time is deemed necessary.

+The appeals officer shall issue the written decision to both the Respondent and Complainant on or about the same date and time.
+The documentation will contain the rationale for the appeal decision.